 - Document and report on non-conformances and their resolution.

-More specifically, this system allows you to streamline and fortify these connections by notifying for instance your suppliers promptly about any alterations in your specifications or requirements, ensuring a smoother production process.
+More specifically, automated alerts allow you to notify suppliers promptly about any changes in your specifications or requirements, ensuring a smoother production process and fewer incoming non-conformances.

 Likewise, you can keep your customers informed of any delays or issues in your delivery or service, promoting transparency and customer satisfaction.
-And, with automated alerts, you can engage your employees more effectively in your quality improvement initiatives and encourage their valuable feedback, fostering a culture of continuous improvement and innovation.
+With automated alerts integrated into your QMS, you can engage employees more effectively in quality improvement initiatives and encourage their valuable feedback, fostering a culture of continuous improvement aligned with ISO 9001 principles.

 3. Feedback